 Charlie Brown and the "Peanuts" gang have been a collective part of our holidays since "A Charlie Brown Christmas" first debuted back in 1965.

-If the holiday movie is on your watchlist this year and you're wondering where to stream “A Charlie Brown Christmas," you should know right up front that things have changed since the days when the special aired annually on network and public television.
-And, unfortunately, you aren't going to find it on Netflix, Hulu or Disney either.
+If the classic holiday movie is on your watchlist and you're wondering where to stream “A Charlie Brown Christmas" this year, you should know that the animated special no longer airs on network or public television as it once did.

-Where to watch 'A Charlie Brown Christmas'
+Where to watch 'A Charlie Brown Christmas' in 2023

-In 2023, the only place to watch "A Charlie Brown Christmas" is on Apple TV+.
+This year, the only place to watch "A Charlie Brown Christmas" is on Apple TV+.

 In 2018, Apple acquired the rights to "A Charlie Brown Christmas," along with the rest of the "Peanuts" catalog including other classics like "It's the Great Pumpkin, Charlie Brown" and "A Charlie Brown Thanksgiving."